← check another ticker

 Key Findings

-The company increased its ATM program capacity to $1.4 billion in mid-2025, using it as a primary life support system.
-This puts constant downward pressure on the stock price and significantly devalues existing shareholders.
+The company increased its ATM capacity to $1.42 billion in 2025, effectively using public markets as a revolving credit facility, which puts constant downward pressure on share price and dilutes existing holders.

 Doubt of Going Concern6/10